spinnaker/spinnaker.github.io/concepts/pipelines/index.md

 #### Pipeline template

 A parameterized pipeline, minus the pipeline configuration found on a pipeline instance.
-Based on this template, your Spinnaker users can more easily create pipelines that follow the pattern
+This template helps developers create pipelines that follow a pattern that you establish.

 #### Pipeline configuration